malramsay64/phd-thesis/03_Dynamics/introduction.md

 the assumptions made about the Brownian motion start to break down.
-While atomic systems seem to make the transition to jump dynamics, there is not the same evidence for molecular systems, [@Lewis1994;@Barrat1991;@Wahnstrom1991] namely the Lewis-Wahnström model of *ortho*-terphenyl, where rotational motion occurs through jump dynamics while the translational motion takes remains Brownian in nature.
+While atomic systems seem to make the transition to jump dynamics, there is not the same evidence for molecular systems, [@Lewis1994;@Barrat1991;@Wahnstrom1991] namely the Lewis--Wahnström model of *ortho*-terphenyl, where rotational motion occurs through jump dynamics while the translational motion takes remains Brownian in nature.